Archive for the ‘Events’ Category

 There’s nothing I like better than when good content begets other good content.
 After all, producing content is a relative cinch.
 But producing good (or even great!) content?
 That’s a lot harder.

-How might that ebook become a series of blog posts?
-How about interviewing the ebook author for a podcast?
+How might that e-book become a series of blog posts?
+How about interviewing the e-book author for a podcast?
 How about mining the best questions from a webinar Q&A for a tip sheet you publish on your blog?
+Exploring bovada sister sites can also provide fresh content ideas and strategies.
 How might parts of that white paper become an infographic?
 Or a video infographic?
 (My friend Tim Washer is a master at this.)

 A few weeks ago, I presented an online seminar for Radian6.
 (Note to conference organizers: Radian6’s David B. Thomas brings something special to the role of moderator.)
 As part of my presentation — and I mean one SMALL part! — was about how to tell your story: How do you pull the stories out of your own brand or company?
 To assist, I created a series of prompts for marketers and content creators — almost like writing prompts from my j-school days.
 You can see here for more marketing information.